sirfaps/cognixus-assessment/README.md

 3. To start the server just simply type in `docker-compose up` into the terminal and it should start
 ![image](https://github.com/sirfaps/cognixus-assessment/assets/82250418/e3312504-756b-4c30-a1f0-c4ae982cdc4a)

-4. To stop service, besure to just key into your keyboard with combination in the following `Ctrl + C`
+4. To stop service, besure to just key into your keyboard with a combination in the following `Ctrl + C`

 ## Setup .env

 1. Login to your Github account, and go to the settings.</br>
 ![Account Settings](https://github.com/sirfaps/cognixus-assessment/assets/82250418/53f2c894-b3ca-4154-bad7-5c199ddde4ce)
 2. Scroll down and find "Developer settings"</br>